mayur-um/-c-program/README.md

 # -c-program
-this my program where I practice c prog
+This is my c program where I practice c prog